CleansheetLLC/Cleansheet/.github/CHATBOT_CREATOR_REQUIREMENTS.md

    - Are current minimum requirements too strict or too lenient?
    - Should requirements vary by user persona (e.g., developers need projects, managers need experience)?
    - How do we balance quality (comprehensive chatbots) vs. adoption (lower barriers)?
+     - this should be low barrier for the job seeker.
+Should we get adoption, we will be developing this as another product line.

 2. **Chatbot Personality:**
    - Are 4 personality presets sufficient (Professional, Friendly, Technical, Executive)?
    - Should users be able to define custom personality traits (e.g., "humorous", "concise")?
+     - YEs - allow the users to desribe their personality and integrate it in
    - How do we train users on what each personality means?
+     - a short wizard-based behavioral interview process where the user describes their communication and interaction styles, preferences, etc.

 3. **Citation UX:**
    - Current design: inline citations as links
+     - links work great
    - Alternative: tooltip on hover with profile excerpt?
    - Should citations be optional (user can disable)?